Digital-Identity-Labs/little_disco/README.md

 ### Origins

-Origins include SAML IdPs - they are the services users authenticate with while trying to access destinations (SPs)
+"Origins" include SAML IdPs - they are the services users authenticate with while trying to access destinations (SPs)

 Little Disco supports a variety of different file formats and data sources for destinations.